prog2-unimi/build-automation-example/README.md

 compiled files, to run the `Example` class it's enough to specify `build/classes/java/main` as the *classpath* as in

-    java -cp build/classes/java/main my.pkg.Example
+    java -cp build/classes/java/main my.pkg.Example hello

-or to set the `CLASSPATH` environment variable once and for all.
+or to set the `CLASSPATH` environment variable once and for all; alternatively, one can use the `runClass` task as

+    ./gradlew runClass -PmainClass=my.pkg.Example --args=hello

+and the build tool will take care of the classpath.